cztomsik/cztomsik.github.io/content/posts/tokamak.md

 Obviously, this can be used for many things, like logging, error handling, user authentication, etc.

+## Getting started

+There's also an [example
+project](https://github.com/cztomsik/tokamak/tree/main/example) in the repo which should work out of the box, so you can just make few changes and start hacking.

 ## Future

 It's still very early, and there are going to be a lot of changes, but I think